Hiking Cinque Terre with Kids: What to Know

 The beginning part of this Cinque Terre hike was steep with many steps, although they were “real” steps and weren’t too hard.
 After the steep climb, the hiking trail levelled off.
 There were many stretches where a well-behaved toddler could easily walk, but never for too long.

-Vernazza, Italy as seen from the Vernazza to Monterosso trail in Cinque Terre
+Vernazza, Italy as seen from the Vernazza to Monterosso trail in Cinque Terre.

 The Cinque Terre hike between Monterosso and Vernazza is mostly through vineyards and trees and offers good views of both towns.
 The stretches of level pathway allowed us to enjoy the amazing Italian coastal scenery, instead of looking at our feet.